 As your Doula, I'm there to support you in whatever way you feel is best; my care is tailored to you and your needs.

-I can accompany you to antenatal appointments and signpost you to evidence based research without telling you what you "should" do; this is your birth.
+I can signpost you to evidence based research without telling you what you "should" do; this is your birth.

 I am not a midwife, nor am I a medical professional."